 Too bad I lost my boyfriend, my job, my house, and my cats in the years between 2008 and 2011.
 I got a little depressed.
 A lot depressed.
 I don't need to talk about it here, but it was really, really bad.

 When life got a little less horrible I knew it was time to put away the fanfic and the serials and start becoming a writer "for real."
 I got a few shorts published in some anthologies, and 50 Shades of Grey showed me that there is a market for self-published porn.
 And here I am.
 I'm not making a lot of money, but I'm making some, and as long as I keep at it I will soon be making more.

 My writing has changed a lot between that first published story ten years ago and today.
 Living as an adult for ten years has definitely shifted my outlook on love, relationships, and the world at large.
 I'm not writing silly adolescent fantasies anymore more.
 Maturity in writing comes not only from living to an older age, but from writing through that whole life as well.
 Learning, failing, succeeding, it makes a difference on the page.

 The little girl I started out as, lonely on the beach, wrote a disaster of a book.
 But each year she got a little bit better.
-The differences between how I wrote at 20, and 25, and now at 30 are amazing.
+The differences between how I wrote at 20, and 25, and now in my 30's are amazing.
 Everyone's first book is a disaster, even if they become world-famous with it and make millions of dollars.
 It's a long journey from that first book to something truly great.